Mercuri/SortMyScience/README.md

  ## 🧪 SortMyScience

-You just circumnavigated Duna, hopped over to Ike, confirmed that Dres is _probably_ real, and left your science collector running the whole time.
-Now your poor science container is bursting with hundreds of random experiments, and that “Review Stored Data” button is staring back at you like a boss fight.
+You just circumnavigated Duna, hopped over to Ike, confirmed that Dres is _probably_ real, and left poor Bob running experiments the whole time.
+Now your science container is jam-packed with hundreds of random results, and that “Review Stored Data” button is staring at you like a boss fight.

 Some results are perfect for transmission, some belong in a lab, some are worth bringing home… and some are worthless duds you’d rather pretend never happened.
 And did I mention there are hundreds of them?

-Time to press the panic button.
+Time to hit the panic button.
 Time to SORT MY SCIENCE!

 ## 🚀 Highlights